Woke: Canada

+As in the United States, the term woke is used by those on the political right wing in Canada to discredit individuals and policies they consider to be overly progressive.
+During a debate in 2023 on the Law Society of Alberta's 2020 adoption of a rule which made certain Continuing Professional Development (CPD) training courses on Indigenous Canadian history obligatory, a lawyer from the Justice Centre for Constitutional Freedoms wrote an op-ed arguing that the course was a form of "wokeness". in the 2025 Canada federal election, Conservative Party leader Pierre Poilievre weaponized the term in his campaign, characterizing "social justice advocacy as an authoritarian threat".

+Latin America

+Brazilian federal deputy Kim Kataguiri has accused the government under president Lula da Silva of promoting a "woke agenda" with a proposal to tax streaming services and social media networks while requiring a certain amount of content to come from Brazilian companies with 51% of capital and shareholders belonging to "identity groups".

 United States

-Among American conservatives, woke has come to be used primarily as an insult.
+Among American conservatives and centrists, woke has come to be used primarily as an insult.

 Members of the Republican Party have been increasingly using the term to criticize members of the Democratic Party, while more centrist Democrats use it against more left-leaning members of their own party; such critics accuse those on their left of using cancel culture to damage the employment prospects of those who are not considered sufficiently woke.
 Perry Bacon Jr. suggests that this "anti-woke posture" is connected to a long-standing promotion of backlash politics by the Republican Party, wherein it promotes white and conservative fear in response to activism by African Americans as well as changing cultural norms.

 Such critics often believe that movements such as Black Lives Matter exaggerate the extent of social problems.

 Among the uses by Republicans is the Stop WOKE Act, a law that limits discussion of racism in Florida schools.
-A program of eliminating books by LGBT and Black authors from schools was conduced by the Florida government and by vigilantes calling themselves "woke busters."
+A program of eliminating books by LGBT and black authors from schools was conducted by the Florida government and by vigilantes calling themselves "woke busters".
+Florida governor and former presidential candidate Ron DeSantis has frequently used the term, referring to his state as a place "where woke goes to die".

 Linguist and social critic John McWhorter argues that the history of woke is similar to that of politically correct, another term once used self-descriptively by the left which was appropriated by the right as an insult, in a process similar to the euphemism treadmill.

 Romano compares woke to canceled as a term for "'political correctness' gone awry" among the American right wing.